Luther Gulick (physician): Life

 His older brother Sidney Gulick was a missionary to Japan.
 Sidney's son (Luther Gulick Jr.'s nephew), also named Luther Halsey Gulick, was an expert on public administration.

 His sister, Frances Gulick Jewett, wrote a series of books on public health and hygiene, which were regarded as the leading publications on public sanitation for many years, and biography of their father.
 His other siblings included Reverend Edward Leeds Gulick and Pierre Johnson Gulick.

 His sister's namesake, daughter Frances Jewett Gulick, was honored for her service in World War I.

 Gulick died August 13, 1918, at his camp in Casco, Maine.
 He had just returned from France inspecting troops of the US forces in World War I.

 Gulick, together with his wife Charlotte, are honored with a bronze medallion on the Extra Mile National Monument.

+A park in New York City's Lower East Side neighborhood is named Luther Gulick Park honoring Gulick and his nephew Dr. Luther Halsey Gulick.